 Your doctor can refer you, or you can refer yourself to the UPMC Heart Transplant Program.

-Download the patient referral data sheet for the UPMC Heart Transplant Program (PDF).
-It lists all the data you or your doctor need to provide for referral to the program.
+Contact the UPMC Heart Transplant Program It lists all the data you or your doctor need to provide for referral to the program.

 Fax the completed data sheet to UPMC through a secure e-fax line at 412-864-5913.